How to Read a Greyhound Racecard

 Sectional Times

 Sectionals show how quickly the dog ran specific parts of the track.
-A fast early sectional usually means the dog breaks well, which is an advantage, especially if drawn in an inside trap.
+A fast early sectional usually means the dog breaks well, which is a big advantage—especially for inside runners with good starting speed.
+Compare sectionals across previous races to see which dogs are fastest out of the traps.

 Comments and Notes

 Many racecards include a one-line summary of the dog’s chances, such as “Strong finisher” or “Prefers wide draw.”
 These are useful, but don’t rely on them alone.
-Use them to supplement your own analysis.
+Use them to supplement your own analysis and compare against the dog’s form figures.

 Trainer and Owner Info

 Experienced trainers often have better-prepared dogs.
 If you see a trainer with a strong win record at the track, take note.
-It’s another tool in your betting toolkit.
+It’s another tool in your informed bets strategy.
+Past performance under the same trainer is always a good indicator of consistency.

 Final Thoughts

 Learning how to read a greyhound racecard is one of the most practical things a beginner can do.
-By understanding traps, form, sectionals, and class levels, you’ll make more confident, informed selections.
-Combine racecard reading with a solid strategy and you’ll be ahead of most casual punters.
+By understanding trap number, form figures, trap draw, and class levels, you’ll make more confident, informed selections.
+Combine this with a solid strategy, and you’ll be well on your way to better bets and stronger greyhound betting performance.

 👉 Want to give yourself an edge before betting?
 Head to our Promotions Page to profit from the latest sports betting offers.